cswank/ussh/README.md

 Description
 ===========
-Ussh searches for servers using uptime.
+Ussh searches for servers using the chef api.
 If you select a server from the menu it logs you into that server.

 Install